 Profiting from Layers, Broilers, Turkeys, and Ducks

 Many new farmers get started with poultry, because it’s a relatively low-investment enterprise with a fairly quick turnaround time from investment to revenue.
-The margins can be slim though, and you need all the skill you can acquire in order to produce a product that is both safe and profitable.
+The margins can be slim though, and farmers need to develop the necessary skillset in order to produce a product that is both safe and profitable.
 This course will help you get started with all the basic information to build a successful poultry enterprise.

-The course is for aspiring or beginning farmers (individuals with limited or no experience with poultry rearing) seeking to learn about poultry production, marketing, processing, and sales of poultry and poultry products in New York State.
-(You do not have to be farming in NYS to benefit from the production-oriented information in this course).
+BEGINNER – The course is for aspiring and beginning farmers (individuals with limited or no experience with poultry rearing) seeking to learn about poultry production and the marketing, processing, and sales of poultry and poultry products in New York State.
+(NOTE: You do not have to be farming in NYS to benefit from the production-oriented information in this course).

 At the completion of this course, you will: